bpasanek/puzzlepoesis/_people/hall-david.md

     -role: "Programming"
 ---

-David Hall is an undergraduate at U.Va.
-He is double-majoring in English and Computer Science.
-He is developing a puzzle Tetris game.
+David Hall, a founding member of the group, double-majored in English and Computer Science.
+He worked on several puzzle projects, including a puzzle Tetris game.

 [<< Back <<](../people.html)